gsegt/keyboard/README.md

     qmk setup --home .
     ```

-## Compiling the keyboards
+## Flashing the keyboards

-To compile, run the following:
+To flash, run the following:

     ```sh
-    sh build-board.sh
+    sh flash-board.sh
     ```

+> [!NOTE]
+> This task also builds the board.
 Your hex file will be in the `builds` folder.

 ## Notes